 - Paying for the damages and paying the victim back any profits made.

 - Time in prison.

 If you face copyright infringement charges, we can help.
 We have handled these cases before and can review your situation.
 We will help find the best solution to your situation by establishing the best defense that we can.
-If you would like to set up a free consultation with one of our attorneys, please contact our office at 203-925-9200.
 We are available to take your call every day, and are happy to help in any way that we can.